ricardovdheijden/docker-training/todo-ui/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

 Note: set the environment variable `REACT_APP_BACKEND_URL` before executing the `npm run build` command.
 Environment variables will be applied when the project is being built.
+Example of a correct value for `REACT_APP_BACKEND_URL` is `http://localhost:3001/api`

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.